UltraVNC: History

+UltraVNC is the result of the merger of Vdacc-VNC started by Rudi De Vos in 1999 and eSVNC started by Sam in 2002.

 UltraVNC is developed in the C, C++, and Java programming languages.

-The 1.0.6.4 release added support for working as a Windows service under User Account Control (UAC).
+Since release 1.0.6.4, UltraVNC server can work as a Windows service under User Account Control (UAC).

 Reverse control

-UltraVNC is notable as the base for free no-install remote help desk options including UltraVNC Single Click ("SC") and PCHelpWare.
+UltraVNC is notable as the base for free no-install remote help desk options including UltraVNC SC (Single Click) and PCHelpWare.
 These operate by generating pre-configured executables that can be downloaded and run on systems needing support; these applications then connect back to server software running on the system providing support.